graphile/graphile.github.io/src/pages/graphile-build/look-ahead.md

 When you add a field to a `GraphQLObjectType` you may specify metadata associated with this field.

-Resolved metadata in Graphile-Build (see the next section) will be an object with string keys and values which are an array of arbitrary JavaScript values.
+Resolved metadata in Graphile Engine (see the next section) will be an object with string keys and values which are an array of arbitrary JavaScript values.
 If the same metadata key was added multiple times it will simply add to the array.